Treatment for children who experience persistent pain, which may be affecting the whole body or just one area of the body.

 - Anxiety, depression or related concerns

 Successful treatment of AMPS can be challenging and requires focusing on physical functioning and pushing through discomfort to retrain the over-firing nerves and blood vessels.
 Given the complexity of AMPS, we take a team approach to your child’s care to treat every aspect of his or her condition.
-Our pain team includes anesthesiologists who specialize in pain management, a psychologist, and physical therapist.
+Our pain team includes anesthesiologists who specialize in pain management, a psychologist, rehabilitation physician, and physical therapist.
 Treatment for AMPS includes:

 Daily exercise guided by a physical therapist.

 It is important for your child to complete daily exercises even when experiencing pain, soreness, or discomfort in affected areas.
 The physical therapist will assist in creating a plan for regular aerobic exercise to improve blood flow, circulatory symptoms, and physical function (including strength, endurance, conditioning, balance and flexibility).
 We may also recommend that your child is seen by an occupational therapist to decrease nerve sensitivity (also called desensitization) in the affected limb so that normal contact with the skin feels less and less painful.